jc141x/jc141-bash/setup/arch.md

 ```

 #### gamescope
+- optional but recommended

 ```
 sudo pacman -S --needed gamescope
 ```

-- Nvidia not supported yet, but coming soon.
+- Nvidia not supported yet.
 Meanwhile don't install it or it will get used and fail to boot games.
 This also applies to old GPUs with no vulkan support or semi-supported.

-- Technically optional, highly recommended against alt-tab freezes and isolation from system display server.

 #### multilib libraries